amankachhal99/userDataMS/README.md

 # Getting Started
 ## Deliverables:
-Following will be delivered in the build folder as outout of mvn build command.
+Following will be delivered in the build folder as output of mvn build command.
 * Application jar file with name userdatams-0.0.1-SNAPSHOT.jar.
 * DB folder containing the configuration file to create db tables.

 ## Build & Setting Pre-Requisites for Application
 * Create DB Schema: